SrishtiSrivastava23/Pdf-to-audiobook/README.md

 # Note:
 1. Only pdf can be used with proper text(Selectable text).
 2. Images cannot be used.
-3. I used NCERT english chapter for demo
+3. NCERT english chapter used for demo